UofABioinformaticsHub/Biotech7005/evolutionary_prac/evolutionary.md

 ### Maximum parsimony

-Given the phylogenetic tree below, calculate:
+Given the phylogenetic tree below:
-1. the sequence of the top node;
+1. How many positions can be unambiguously determined using the Fitsch algorithm?
-2. the Fitsch score for the tree; and
+2. Calculate the Fitsch score for the tree; and
-3. the Sankoff (Generalised Parsimony) score for the tree.
+3. the Sankoff (Generalised Parsimony) score for the tree and the root sequence.

 ![Parsimony Tree and Scores](parsimony-tree.png)